Help improve this page

 Using the eksctl

-cluster template that follows, you’ll build an Amazon EKS cluster with managed node groups.
-It configures the following components:
+cluster template that follows, you’ll build a cluster with EKS Auto Mode for automated node provisioning.

 -